epiverse-trace/epidemics/README.md

 status](https://www.r-pkg.org/badges/version/epidemics)](https://CRAN.R-project.org/package=epidemics)
 <!-- badges: end -->

-*epidemics* is an R package that provides a convenient interface to a library of compartmental models that can help to model epidemic scenarios for directly transmitted respiratory infections such as influenza or Covid-19 as well haemorrhagic fevers such as Ebola virus disease.
+*epidemics* is an R package that provides modular representations of populations and public health response measures, allowing them to be combined with epidemiological model structures curated from the published literature, to conveniently compose and compare epidemic scenario models.

-The models in *epidemics* implement methods outlined in Bjørnstad et al.
+The models in *epidemics* focus on directly transmitted infections, and implement methods outlined in Bjørnstad et al.
 ([2020a](#ref-bjornstad2020a)) and Bjørnstad et al.
 ([2020b](#ref-bjornstad2020)).
 The models in *epidemics* can help provide rough estimates of the course of epidemics, and the